This section of Ch. 5 will cover the following topics:

 - to indicate another person’s words, whether written or spoken

-- to refer to a word being used as a word (For example, we put the word “cat” in quotes in this sentence: The word “cat” has three letters.
-This clarifies that we are referring to the word, not to the animal.
+- to refer to a word being used as a word (For example: The word “cat” has three letters.
+Putting “cat” in quotes clarifies that we are referring to the word, not the animal.
+If we were just talking about the animal, we would not use quotes.
+For example: I had a cat named Maggie.
 This use of quotation marks is rare.
 Focus on the first two uses, which are much more common.)

 Titles in Quotation Marks

-Quotation marks are used to identify the titles of short : poems, essays, articles, chapters, songs, stories, web pages, TV and radio episodes–anything that is part of something larger like a book, CD, program, or website.
+Quotation marks are used to identify the titles of short such as poems, essays, articles, chapters, songs, stories, web pages, TV and radio episodes–anything short enough that is part of something larger like a book, CD, program, or website.
 For example:

 “Looking for America” by Lana Del Rey (song)